rockroman/CI_PP4-Knowledge-Flow/README.md

     - Date of publishing
     - Category of a blog

-- User Story covered with this feature:
+- User Story covered with this feature:8,10
  <details><summary>See Blog page</summary>

 ![Blog Page](docs/features/blog-page.png)